 Jennifer A. Flint

-Jennifer Flint is a member of Bricker & Eckler's Education Law group and participates in the firm's appellate practice group.
+Jennifer Flint practices education and appellate law.
 In 2009, she became certified as an Appellate Law Specialist by the Ohio State Bar Association.

 Jennifer focuses on the representation of boards of education in general litigation and employment-related matters, including labor grievances and arbitration, and employee disciplinary, contract non-renewal and termination proceedings.
 She advises boards of education on matters relating to the Ohio High School Athletic Association, including OHSAA compliance.
 Jennifer prepares school board policies and administrative guidelines, and counsels school districts on matters relating to enrollment and attendance, custody, tuition, public records laws and student records laws.